ilya-sotnikov/qUART/README.md

 Prebuilt executables are in the latest release.

-For GNU/Linux x86-64 there is a flatpak bundle, to install it:
+### GNU/Linux x86-64

+Flatpak bundle:

-`flatpak install --user qUART-linux_x86-64.flatpak`
+`flatpak install qUART-linux_x86-64.flatpak`

+AppImage:

+`chmod u+x qUART-linux_x86-64.AppImage`

+`./qUART-linux_x86-64.AppImage`

-If you don't like flatpaks, you can build qUART yourself, the process is very simple.
+You can build qUART yourself, the process is very simple.
 See the build instructions.

+### Windows 10 or later

 For Windows x86-64 there is a zip archive.
 Just unpack it and run qUART.exe.